 Use the term "Figure" to refer to and number ALL charts, graphs, and photos in your paper.
 We prefer to receive charts and graphs that have been created in Excel (do not place images of figures in Excel) Submit the original xls file(s).
 Do NOT use PowerPoint.
 For charts and graphs created in statistics software, please submit each as a pdf file.
 Submit photographs and images as high resolution jpg or tif files.
-If needed, submit a separate Word document containing your figure captions.
+For pdf, jpg, and tif files, submit a separate Word document containing the figure captions and footnotes (do not include them in the figure images).
 Please do not copy/paste your figures into the Word document containing your text.